silentworks/thoughts/_posts/2015-08-01-why-is-slim3-not-so-slim-anymore.md

 Doing a file count resulted in 104 PHP files with all dependencies and composer autoload files.
 I have seen some state they are getting 1000+ files, this is not true, you will only get that amount of files if you are working on the framework itself using the command below, as this is the result of development dependencies.

+{% highlight bash %}
-> git clone https://github.com/slimphp/Slim.git && cd Slim && composer install
+$ git clone https://github.com/slimphp/Slim.git && cd Slim && composer install
+{% endhighlight %}

 We have tried to keep to Slim's simplicity and left the developer in control as it was in [Slim 2][], we continue to improve on this leading up to the release of [Slim 3][].
 We have been overwhelmed with the help of the community and think Slim is now a project driven by the community and not by an individual.